 Bite added a fluorinated toothpaste to their product offerings in April 2022.
 It contains palm oil in the form of Magnesium Stearate.
 However, I must note that Bite toothpaste/bits, even with the palm oil, contains less chemicals and ingredients than the big toothpaste brands (Colgate, Crest, Sensodyne, Aquafresh, Aim, Close-Up, etc.).

 If you avoid palm oil for environmental reasons, Bite does a lot to be environmentally friendly regarding their packaging.
 They are plastic-free.

 I emailed to ask if their Bite with Fluoride was palm oil free.
 They wrote back which was fantastic (many companies do not).

 Their response: “Our new Fluoride Bits do contain Palm Oil.
 Fluoride is considered an over the counter drug, and there are very strict protocols for what ingredients can and can’t be used for certain functions.

 Our Fluoride Bits contain Magnesium Stearate (a lubricant, flow agent) which is a single ingredient in our formula made up of many other ingredients including palm oil.

 Due to Fluoride being an OTC, we can only use certain ingredients per FDA regulations, and we can’t use the palm oil free lubricant that we use in nHap because it’s not OTC certified.”

 Redmond Earth Paste

-They make all of their flavors without palm oil:
+Redmond confirmed they make all of their toothpaste without palm oil: